techstreams/firebase-cloudfunctions-examples/authorized-static/README.md

 1. If Firebase CLI is not install, install it with `npm install -g firebase-tools` and then configure it with `firebase login`.
 1. Configure the CLI locally by using `firebase use --add` and select your project in the list.
 1. Install dependencies locally by running: `cd functions; npm install; cd -`

-## Deploy

-1. Set the `static.token` Google Cloud environment variables to an authorization token you define (e.g. UUID string, ...).
-For this use:
+1. Set the `static.token` Google Cloud environment variables to an authorization token you define (e.g. UUID string, etc.).
 ```bash
 firebase functions:config:set static.token="A_TOKEN_YOU_DEFINE"
 ```

+## Deploy

-1. Deploy your project using `firebase deploy --only functions`
+Deploy your project using `firebase deploy --only functions`

 ## Test

-Request  static content.  *Use a URL request tool such as [curl](https://curl.haxx.se/) or [Postman](https://www.getpostman.com/) to test static resource requests.*
+Request  static content.

 **IMPORTANT:**  Remember to set the `Authorization` header to `Bearer <THE_TOKEN_YOU_DEFINED>` when making the request!